 Well, to be honest, it really depends on your specific situation.
 Freedom Debt Relief may be a good company for some people and a bad company for others.
 It all just depends on your unique financial situation.

-If you’re considering using Freedom Debt Relief to help you get out of debt, make sure to do your research first and talk to a few different creditors.
+When choosing Freedom Debt Relief to help you get out of debt, make sure to do your research first and talk to a few different creditors.
 That way, you can be sure that Freedom Debt Relief is the right choice for you.

 Freedom Debt Relief